peranakanfrancis/yellowmeow/README.md

 ## Instagram Feed

 Get Your Instagram Access Token [here](https://generator.thrivex.io/).
 In order to display your Instagram photos on your own website, you are required to provide an Instagram Access Token.
-You can do this by clicking the generator button on this site you will first need to login to your account.
+You can do this by clicking the generator button on this site you will first need to login to your account, then paste it at [InstagramFeed.js](src/components/InstagramFeed.js)